 Obviously, I highly recommend posting your house for sale on Facebook.
 But where else might you consider advertising?

 After you've done the hard work of advertising your home and you have a potential buyer standing at your front door, how can you continue helping that person fall in love with your house?

 Hi everyone!
 (Or Hey Y'all for any fellow Southerners!)
 My name is Laura Baggett.
 I am a math professor and a homeschool mom.
 I have a BS in Math from Auburn University (War Eagle!) and an MS in Applied Math from Georgia Tech.
 Including two years as a graduate teaching assistant at Georgia Tech, I have almost 14 years of experience teaching math at the college level, including 4 years as a full-time instructor.
 I have taught courses ranging from College Arithmetic to Differential Equations.
 I've been teaching online for Kaplan University since April 2010 and here on Udemy since 2014.

 I grew up in Hartselle, Alabama, a small town roughly halfway between Birmingham and Huntsville.
-I have been married to my husband, David, for 16 years, and we have two children: Nathan is 9, and Megan is 6.
+I have been married to my husband, David, for 16 years, and we have two children: our son is 10, and our daughter is 8.
 My "main" job is being a stay-at-home, homeschool Mom, and I love that teaching online allows me to be at home with them.
 When I'm not cooking, cleaning, doing laundry, teaching my children or going to church, I ... well, that's pretty much all I do!
 But I also enjoy playing the piano, reading (especially Jane Austen), writing, and speaking.
 I'm also a huge SEC football fan, and I love 80's music. :)

 Well, that's probably more than you ever wanted to know about me. :) I am really looking forward to getting to know each of you during the course.